miguel0/ECAT-server/README.md

 # ECAT-server

 REST API backend for e-catalog web application.
 Made with [NodeJS](https://nodejs.org) and the [Express](https://expressjs.com/) web framework.
-Authentication is managed with [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup)
+Authentication is managed with [Firebase Admin SDK](https://firebase.google.com/docs/admin/setup).
+[TypeORM](https://typeorm.io) is used to manage database actions in an easy way.

 ### Run the project